-A. The purpose of the Core Highway Frontage Sign Overlay is to have sign standards that are particularly applicable to properties in the Core Commercial sub-area of the Downtown Canby Overlay Zone that are located in close proximity to Hwy 99 E.
+- A. The purpose of the Core Highway Frontage Sign Overlay is to have sign standards that are particularly applicable to properties in the Core Commercial sub-area of the Downtown Canby Overlay Zone that are located in close proximity to Hwy 99 E. - B. A Core Highway Frontage Sign Overlay Zone is established as illustrated by the striped pattern on the following map, and encompasses the following area:

-B. A Core Highway Frontage Sign Overlay Zone is established as illustrated by the striped pattern on the following map, and encompasses the following area:
+Α. Use on si te: Churci n, school, or public to acility.

-A. Use on site: Church, school, or public facility.
-Size: maximum 48 square feet per sign face (up to two faces).Maximum Height: 9 feet.Location/Number: One sign may be located adjacent each street frontage.
+Maximum Height: Location/Number: One sign may be located adjacent each street frontage.